haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ### 5) Upgrade notification server

-Since seafile-12.0.0, we use docker to deploy the notification server.
+Since seafile 12.0, we use docker to deploy the notification server.
 Please follow the document of [notification server](../extension/notification-server.md).

-!!! note [Notification server and Seafile binary package]
+!!! note Notification server and Seafile binary package

     Deploying notification server and **Seafile binary package** on the same server is no longer officially supported.
 You will need to add Nginx rules for notification server properly.

-The recommendation is to

 ## Upgrade SeaDoc from 0.8 to 1.0